RoboRopuch/StargazerAR/README.md

 ## Overview

 This project is a mobile application designed in Unity.
-It uses ArFoundation package ot overlay 3D models of stars and planets onto the real-world image captured by the smartphone’s camera.
+It uses ARFoundation package ot overlay 3D models of stars and planets onto the real-world image captured by the smartphone’s camera.
+The goal is to showcase the potential of augmented reality usage in astronomy and to provide an interactive, engaging tool for deepening one’s knowledge of the Universe.

 ## Features

 - Real-time overlay of celestial models.
 - True north readings stabiliztaion.
 - Data acccess in online and offline mode, facilitated by Firbease platform.
-- Body stabilized eleemnts position interpolation.
+- Body stabilized elements movement interpolation.

 ##  Project Structure